nhayward/revpit/user/pages/02.editors/carly-bornstein-hayward/bio.md

 **What hobbies do you have outside of writing and editing?**

 First of all, I don’t write.
 Please don’t hate me.
 I read.
 I read a heck of a lot.
 Constantly.
 Am I making that clear enough?
-Besides that, I like to draw (with charcoals), cuddle with my husband/cats (depending on which is being the cuddliest at the moment), and drink lots of caffeine (in coffee and tea form.
+Besides that, I like to draw (with charcoals), cuddle with my husband/cats (depending on which is being the cuddliest at the moment), watch a lot of TV, play a lot of video games (_Horizon Zero Dawn_, _Assassin's Creed_, _Hitman_, _Mario + Rabbids Kingdom Battle_, etc) and drink lots of caffeine (in coffee and tea form.
 Hot and iced.
 Flavored and not.
 Basically, every form).

-**What was your favorite childhood book and what did you love about it?**
+**What published book did you love in 2018, and what did you love about it?**

-There are so many to choose from!
-I’m going to be good and only list one, but know that there are others I could rhapsodize about endlessly. _The Last of the Really Great Whangdoodles_ by Julie Edwards (who knew Mary Poppins wrote books?!) was one of my all-time favorites.
-I loved the idea that if I opened up my imagination enough, I could travel to other lands.
-It was basically a metaphor for how books made me feel.
-But mainly, I wanted a clear umbrella with yellow butterflies on it so that people think to look up on rainy days.
+It’s near impossible for me to pick just one, so as usual, I’m going to cheat.
+“One” that sticks out to me is _Saga_ (all volumes) by Brian K Vaughan and Fiona Staples.
+I was definitely late to the game, but I’m almost all caught up, I swear!
+I’ve read a few comic books and graphic novels, but this one made me fall in love with the medium.
+The artwork is phenomenal, and the story is gripping while still being full of emotion.
+The characters are so strong and flawed, and you are able to see all that through their dialogue.
+Each character has such a clear voice.
+If you haven’t read it, do it!